-For 2021, 50% of the targeted equity value was granted in the form of RSUs that vest ratably over a three-year period to promote long-term executive retention and alignment with stockholders.
+For 2022, 50% of the targeted equity value for the annual LTI awards was granted in the form of RSUs that vest ratably over a three-year period to promote long-term executive retention and alignment with stockholders.
 Each RSU represents the right to receive one share of Common Stock as of the vesting date for the award.
-The number of RSUs awarded to each executive in 2021 was determined by dividing the targeted RSU value for each executive by the closing price of the Common Stock on the trading day immediately prior to the date of grant as reported on the NYSE.
+The number of RSUs awarded to each executive in 2022 was determined by dividing the targeted RSU value for each executive by the closing price of the Common Stock on the trading day immediately prior to the date of grant as reported on the NYSE.

-2021 Equity Awards
+2022 Equity Awards

-The values included in the following table reflect the total target value of long-term incentive awards and the number of restricted stock units and performance stock units granted to each Named Executive Officer in 2021.
+The values included in the following table reflect the total value of long-term incentive awards and the number of restricted stock units and performance stock units granted to each Named Executive Officer in 2022.